 6. Trieste and the Meaning of Nowhere by Jan Morris:

 This book was coincidentally recommended to me by an Italian lady in a quaint bookstore of Trieste.

-8. The Neopolitan Seress by Elena Ferrante:
+8. The Neapolitan Series by Elena Ferrante:

 Ferrante’s words are bold, effortless yet one that would make you cry.

 9. The Name of the Rose by Umberto Eco:

 The Name of the Rose is a murder mystery set in the hills of Piemonte.